Skilled Nurses for Medically Necessary Home Health Care

 |Payer||Medical insurance, Medicare, Medicaid, Veterans Affairs (VA) benefits||Long-term care insurance, Veterans Affairs (VA) benefits, private pay, Medicaid|

-Often, an individual will need both levels of care simultaneously, which is why Senior Nannies provides both in-home skilled nursing care and non-medical personal, or custodial, care.
+Often, an individual will need both levels of care simultaneously, which is why Senior Nannies offers referrals of care providers who can provide in-home skilled nursing care as well as care providers who can provide non-medical personal, or custodial care.
 That’s part of our full circle of care commitment to you and your loved one.
-For more detailed information on our non-medical personal home care services, visit the Home Care Services section of this website.
+For more detailed information on the care providers we can refer who provide non-medical personal home care services, visit the Home Care provider section of this website.

 Home Health Care Skilled Nursing Experience Matched to Your Loved One’s Medical Condition